rafaelkalan/rafaelkalan.github.io/README.md

 ### Analyst Software Developer at DTI Digital (Aug 2019 -- Moment)
-Present In this role I'm an Analyst Software Developer, responsible to maintain and improve the company products.
+Present In this role I'm an Analyst Software Developer, responsible to maintain and improve the company products and sometimes .
- - React
+ - MicroFrontend (Reac, Angular and other Js frameworks/libs)
- - .Net Core
+ - .Net Core(serverless)
- - NoSQL
+ - NoSQL (Cosmos and Mongo)
+ - SQL Server
+ - Azure
+ - Protobuffers
+ - Agile Scrum

 ### R&D Intern at Concert Technologies App (Jul 2018 -- Aug 2019)
 In this role I was an Intern Software Developer, responsible to maintain and improve the company products, my main responsibilities are: